carsontang/carsontang.github.io/quotes.md

 Very little is truly new in innovation...Innovations don't have to be new to the world-only to a market or industry.

 *Larry Keeley*

+---

+On my second day, Mark [Zuckerberg] said to me, "Hey, I need you to write Facebook’s search engine."
+I had no clue how to do that.
+I’d never built a search engine before.
+And I remember Mark looking at me and saying, "Yeah, I didn’t know how to write Facebook.
+So if I can write Facebook, why can’t you write the search engine?"
+And yeah, that was logically consistent.

+*[Aditya Agarwal](http://www.latimes.com/business/la-fi-tn-himi-aditya-agarwal-20170518-htmlstory.html), early Facebooker, former Dropbox CTO*